cn0047/stash/ed/r/swagger/README.md

 [supported JSON schema keywords](https://swagger.io/docs/specification/data-models/keywords/).

-Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.
+Swagger is a set of open-source tools built around the OpenAPI Specification that can help to design, build, document and consume REST APIs.

 OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.